Shared memory parallelism in Modern C++ and HPX: Introduction

-Parallel programming is an essential part of modern software development and is supported in recent programming languages such as Julia or Rust.
-However, in older languages such as C\texttt{++}, parallel programming features were not included as language or library features.
-To address this omission, POSIX threads, so-called \textit{pthreads}, a C library, was created for the Unix operating system.
-The application program interface (API) for pthreads was defined by the \textit{POSIX.1C} thread extension (\textit{IEEE Std 1003.1c-1995}).
-However, with the C\texttt{++} 11 standard \cpp{std::thread} was added in C\texttt{++} as a low level interface.
-At a higher abstraction layer, \cpp{std::async} and \cpp{std::future} for asynchronous programming were added.
-In addition, parallel programming utilities, such as smart pointers and lambda functions, were added.
-With the C\texttt{++} 14 standard, generic lambda functions and shared mutexes were added as utilities.
-In the C\texttt{++} 17 standard, parallel algorithms were added.
-These features allow programmers most of the algorithms added to the C\texttt{++} 98 standard, \emph{e.g.}\ \cpp{std::sort} or \cpp{std::reduce}, to be executed on multiple threads.
-With the C\texttt{++} 23 standard, coroutines with \cpp{co_return}, \cpp{co_yield}, and \cpp{co_await} added functionality to suspend and resume functions.
-Also, in the C\texttt{++} 23 standard, the \textit{ranges} library was added, which can be seen as the generalization and extension of the algorithm library.
-Finally, utilities such as semaphores, latch, and barrier were added.
-In the near future, it is expected that \cpp{std::async} will become deprecated to be succeeded by the sender and receiver library (which has yet to be accepted).
+Coroutines were added with the C\texttt{++} \num{23} standard to support asynchronous programming.
+The keywords \cpp{co_return}, \cpp{co_yield}, and \cpp{co_await} added functionality to suspend and resume functions.
+Also, in the C\texttt{++} \num{23} standard, the \textit{ranges} library was added, which can be seen as the generalization and extension of the algorithm library.
+Finally, utilities such as semaphores, latches, and barriers were added.
+Soon, it is expected that \cpp{std::async} will become deprecated to be succeeded by the sender and receiver library (which has yet to be accepted).

 The C\texttt{++} standard library for parallelism and concurrency (HPX) implements all the latest features, both proposed and accepted in the C\texttt{++} standard.
-In addition, HPX provides extensions to the functionality of the standard, providing mechanisms for distributed parallel programming in addition, alternative ways to create asynchrony, and more.
+In addition, HPX provides extensions to the functionality of the standard, providing mechanisms for distributed parallel programming, alternative ways to create asynchrony, and more.

 What is HPX?
 HPX is an asynchronous many-task runtime system.
 HPX employs light-weight (user-level) threads that are cooperatively scheduled on top of operating system threads and performs context switches to enable blocked threads to get back to work.